ZoranStojsavljevic/MikroE_BeagleBone-Black_BSP-Integration/BBB-debian_buster/overlay_examples/spi0_enc28j60/README.md

 ### Cape4 Rework, which is necessary for MikroBus 3 to work with silicon enc28j60

-Please, nake sure to change the UART3 jumpers/0 Ohm resistors to SPI0 Mode:
+Please, make sure to change the UART3 jumpers/0 Ohm resistors to SPI0 Mode:

 ![](../Images/mikroe_spi.png)

 ### Overlay used for the HW configuration
 ```
 /*
  * Copyright (C) 2018 Robert Nelson <robertcnelson@gmail.com>